Non-Cooperative Rational Interactive Proofs: Upper Bounds: ncRIP Protocols with Utility Gap

 Finally, the polynomial-time machine needs to search through the exponentially large strategy-profile space in an efficient way to find one which leads to the correct answer.

-We now prove a fundamental lemma about ncRIP protocols with utility gap that lets us circumvent the first two challenges mentioned above.
+In the remainder of the section we address these challenges.
+In \lemref{pruning} we show that we can prune the game tree, resolving the first two challenges.
+Then in Lemmas \ref{intervalsse} and \ref{lem:maxsse}, we show how to efficiently search through the strategy-profile space.

-\pparagraph{Pruning Nature moves in ncRIP protocols} In this section we give our main technical lemma for the upper bound, which shows that we can limit ourselves to examining protocols with bounded game trees without loss of generality.
+\paragraph*{Pruning Nature moves in ncRIP protocols} We now give our main technical lemma for the upper bound, which shows that we can limit ourselves to examining protocols with bounded game trees without loss of generality.

-The problem is that in full generality, a verifier's coin flips in an ncRIP protocol represent \defn{Nature moves} in the resulting game.
-A Nature move that imposes nonzero probabilities over exponentially many outcomes can cause the game tree under play to be exponential in size.
+Recall that a verifier's coin flips in an ncRIP protocol represent {Nature moves} in the resulting game.
+The problem is that a polynomial-time verifier can result in Nature moves that impose nonzero probabilities over exponentially many outcomes.

-We prune the Nature moves of a verifier so that a polynomial-time Turing machine simulating an $\alpha(n)$ utility gap protocol can traverse the game tree reachable under any given $s$.
+We prune the Nature moves of a verifier so that a polynomial-time Turing machine simulating an $\alpha(n)$-utility-gap protocol can traverse the game tree reachable under a given $s$.
+This pruning operation takes exponential time (linear in the size of the game tree), and can be performed by the $\sf{NEXP}$ oracle.